ellipsis/ellipsis/README.md

 ```

 ### API
-You can customize the behavior of ellipsis by defining various hooks.
-When
+Typically you'll interact with the ellipsis API from your package's
+`ellipsis.sh` file.
+Besides the hooks which you can use to customize how
+ellipsis interacts with your package, there is a large collection of functions
+and variables which you might find useful in your packages.

-defining your hooks each hook is run from the directory of your package and
+Hooks are executed from the root of your package and `$PKG_NAME` and `$PKG_PATH`
-`$PKG_NAME` and `$PKG_PATH` are set to reflect your package.
+are set to reflect your package.
 The hooks available
 are:

 #### pkg.add